Facebook finally launches playable ads, improves game monetization

 And Facebook is introducing retention optimization.
 Retention refers to the percentage of players who return to a game after certain periods of time, such as a day, or a week.
 And with mobile games, retention isn’t easy, with 4 percent to 5 percent coming back after the first 30 days after downloading an app, according to AppsFlyer.

-“If you are paying for installs, that’s not good,” Kelly said.
+“If you are paying for installs, that’s not good,” Kelley said.

 So Facebook is testing a way to optimize retention to help game developers find highly engaged players to ultimately achieve a better ROAS through higher ad and subscription revenue.